FinlayHare/Lab-7-Traditional-vs-AI-Gaussian-Filters/README.md

 # Lab-7-Traditional-vs-AI-Gaussian-Filters

+This MATLAB script demonstrates an approach to image denoising, comparing traditional and AI-based noise reduction techniques for a grayscale image with Gaussian noise.

 Noise Modeling	Gaussian noise was simulated using MATLAB's imnoise() function, with a specific standard deviation (σ = 0.04).
 This allows controlled introduction of random variations to the image.

 Denoising Techniques	Two primary denoising approaches were explored: - Traditional Method: Wiener filter (adaptive local noise reduction)- AI Method: Pre-trained DnCNN deep learning network.